What is the Difference Between US GAAP vs. IFRS?

-In this article, we will outline key differences between US GAAP vs IFRS.
-US GAAP and IFRS are the two predominant accounting standards used by public companies throughout the world.
 In order to present a fair depiction of the business conducted, publicly-traded companies are required to follow specific accounting guidelines when reporting their performance in financial filings.

 For publicly-traded companies in the US, these rules are created and overseen by the Financial Accounting Standards Board (FASB) and referred to as US Generally Accepted Accounting Principles (US GAAP).